GeorgeWilkins/Active-Belt-Tensioner/README.md

 You can modify the behaviour of this device in a few ways:
 - **Device Settings (SimHub):** The _Custom Serial Device_ UI in SimHub offers a number of sliders that allow you to easily adjust the strength of pre-defined effects without needing to touch the code
-- **JavaScript Code (SimHub):** All of the telemetry-based effects are written in JavaScript and can be edited within SimHub, allowing relatively easy customisation of the effects to any degree you desire; simply by sending torque values (`-1.0`-`1.0`) to the controller for the left and right belts (in addition to an idle spring torque)
+- **JS Code (SimHub):** All of the telemetry-based effects are written in JavaScript and can be edited within SimHub, allowing relatively easy customisation of the effects to any degree you desire; simply by sending torque values (`-1.0`-`1.0`) to the controller for the left and right belts (in addition to an idle spring torque)
 - **Teensy C++ Code:** The low-level motor control code is written in C++ and located on the microcontroller.
 It should